dbeadle1/Blog/_posts/power-automate-empty-pdf-trick.md

 Add a string variable called `EmptyPDFContent`.
 Paste in the PDF code above as its value.

 ### 3. Conditional File Handling
 Check if a file was provided:

-- If yes: use the uploaded file.
+- If yes: use the uploaded file
-- If no: use your `EmptyPDFContent` variable instead.
+- If no: use your empty PDF (from either a Compose step or a string variable)

 Example expression: